RROS-Lab/.github/resource/ContributorGuide.md

 1. Please contact any member in the [admin team](https://github.com/orgs/RROS-Lab/teams/admin) so we can update the repository list.

-1. Delete ".gitignore" file
+1. Delete the ".gitignore" file

-1. Write a README
+1. Write the README

+1. Add a ".rosinstall" file if necesary